Aboriginal cancer prevention programs

 Cancer Council Victoria is committed to working with Victoria's Aboriginal community to reduce the incidence and burden of cancer by raising awareness of the importance of cancer prevention and screening programs.

-To effectively address such high rates of cancer within Aborginal communities, education around risk factors and available screening programs is integral.
+To effectively address cancer rates within the Victorian Aborginal community, education around risk factors and available screening programs is integral.

 We've created a series of brochures and posters targeted to Aboriginal and Torres Strait Islander men and women:

 These websites provide information relevant to Aboriginal and Torres Strait Islander health.